John Farquhar Fulton: Primate physiology

 Fulton created the first primate research laboratory in the United States.
 Through the 1930s, he and other scientists did comparative studies on functional localization in the cerebral cortex.
 They found that lesioning the prefrontal cortex created calming effects in the monkeys.
 Fulton proposed, but did not implement, the idea of using this technique on humans to relieve mental diseases.
 Fulton's team's findings influenced Portuguese neurologist Egas Moniz, who developed the medical practice of the frontal lobotomy in humans and who won the Nobel Prize for his work in 1949.

 Fulton's work in the field of neurophysiology brought about the creation of the Journal of Neurophysiology in 1938.

 World War II

 The impact of Fulton's studies in neurophysiology extended to the military during World War II.
-Fulton created the Yale Aero-Medical Research Unit, which lasted from 1940-1951.
+Fulton created the Yale Aero-Medical Research Unit, which lasted from 1940 to 1951.
 It made great progress in the fields of aviation medicine as well as high-altitude flying, which caused Fulton to be awarded various honors (below).